David C. Glasser

-David Glasser is a film executive and producer.
-He was founder of Cutting Edge Entertainment, President of The Weinstein Company and, Harvey Weinstein's right-hand man before becoming CEO of 101 Studios after the Weinstein brother's downfall for rape and sexual misconduct.
+David Clayton Glasser is a film executive and producer.
+He was founder of Cutting Edge Entertainment, president of the Weinstein Company and Harvey Weinstein's right-hand man before becoming CEO of 101 Studios after the Weinstein brothers’ downfall for rape and sexual misconduct.

 History

-Glasser began his career in film production in the 1990s, initially through Cutting Edge Entertainment, which produced independent films like Narc and One Eyed King.
-He later co-founded Splendid Pictures in partnership with a German media company.
-In 2008, he joined TWC, eventually rising to COO as Harvey Weinstein's right-hand man and, playing a major role in the company's international sales and distribution.
-He briefly left in 2015 but returned shortly after, staying until the company's collapse in 2018.

-He went on to found 101 Studios, with David Hutkin.
+Glasser began his career in film production in the 1990s, initially through Cutting Edge Entertainment, which produced independent films like One Eyed King.
+He later co-founded Splendid Pictures in partnership with a German media company and SP along with Paramount Pictures released Narc.
+In 2008, he joined TWC, eventually rising to COO as Harvey Weinstein's right-hand man and playing a major role in the company's international sales and distribution.
+He briefly left in 2015 but soon returned, staying until the company's collapse in 2018.
+He later started 101 Studios with David Hutkin.

 Legal and controversies

-Glasser's career has been overshadowed by multiple lawsuits and controversies:

-Money Laundering Allegations: In the 1990s, Glasser's company was reportedly used to launder money from a stock manipulation scheme tied to Roy Ageloff and the Genovese crime family, Ageloff was later convicted of racketeering.

-Tax Liens: Over two decades, state and federal tax authorities filed liens against him, amounting to millions of dollars.
+Glasser's career has been overshadowed by multiple lawsuits and controversies.
+In the 1990s, Glasser's company was reportedly used to launder money from a stock manipulation scheme tied to Roy Ageloff and the Genovese crime family, Ageloff was later convicted of racketeering.
+Over two decades, state and federal tax authorities filed liens against him, amounting to millions of dollars.